MicrosoftDocs/customer-insights/ci-docs/data/data-unification-duplicates.md

 ## Select merge preferences

+When rules are run and duplicate records are identified for a customer, a "winner row" is selected based on the merge policy.
+The winner row represents the customer in the next unification step that matches records between tables.
+Data in the non-winner (“alternate") rows is used in the Matching rules unification step to match records from other tables to the winner row.
+This approach improves matching results by allowing information like previous phone numbers to help identify matching records.
+The winner row can be configured to be the most filled, most recent, or least recent of the duplicate records found.

 1. Select a table and then **Edit merge preferences**.
 The **Merge preferences** pane appears.

 1. Choose one of three options to determine which record to keep if a duplicate is found: